confmeet/2025NSFCyberPI/content/home/registration.md

 The registration form will ask you to submit titles and abstracts for the posters that you will present.
 Instructions are included in the registration forms.

+**Please print the last page of the registration confirmation as a confirmation email will not be sent.**

 | Registration Group | Close Date | Link |
 |:------|:-----------|:-----|
 |CSSI, Cybertraining, SCIPE, CC* or CICI PIs and Senior Personnel | May 29 | Use this [registration link](https://www.cavs.msstate.edu/conferences/2025NSFCyberPI/register/).
 There is a $150 fee.
 If at least one of your award numbers do not match a CSSI, Cybertraining, SCIPE, CC* or CICI award, then we will refund your registration fee less any processing costs.|